Having arthritis can be hard to endure daily.

 The soft cushioning adapts to each step, keeping your feet from straining and supporting to save your knees from pounding on the pavement.
 Further, the shoe’s transition zone helps with shock absorption and eventually disperses impact for a perfect, even ride.

-Similar to other well-designed running sneakers, these pairs of Brooks are on the pricey side, but the high standard of comfort and safety they give make them well value the cost.
+Like other well-designed running sneakers, these pairs of Brooks are on the pricey side, but their high standard of comfort and safety make them well value the cost.

 Brooks Glycerin 18 Valerian/Jewel/Cantaloupe 6 B (M)